ErieBearsOS/eriebearsos.github.io/_posts/2020-09-09-the-first-challenge.md

 * 3rd Place - 4x Antiquities *Millstone*

-* Spiciest Desk - 1x *Fallen Empires Booster Pack* + surprise Hand-altered card by yours truely!
+* Spiciest Desk - 1x *Fallen Empires Booster Pack* + 1x hand-altered card by an EBOS member

-All players who provide their address in the sign-up form will also recieve a free EBOS-signed *Grizzly Bears*!
+All players who provide their address in the sign-up form will also recieve a free club card - an EBOS-signed *Grizzly Bears* - which can be brought to future events for possible bonuses and signatures!

 All players who prodide proof of a $5+ donation to a charity of their choice will be entered in a raffle for a special prize worth a bit more than 1st place!